Andrew Briscoe

 Andrew Briscoe (November 25, 1810 – October 4, 1849) was a merchant, revolutionary, soldier, and jurist.
 He was an organizer of the Texas Revolution, attending the Convention of 1836 and signing the Texas Declaration of Independence.
 He fought in three major battles, including the victory at San Jacinto.
 He was the first Chief Justice of Harrisburg County, Texas.

 Early life

 Andrew was born in Claiborne County, Mississippi on November 25, 1810.
+He was the son of prominent Mississippi state legislator Parmenas Briscoe (1784–1850), and his second wife, Mary "Polly" Montgomery (1794–1845).
+He had one half-brother from his father's first marriage, four full brothers, and six full sisters.
+Andrew and his full brother, James Montgomery Briscoe, emigrated to Texas in the 1830s.

 Career

 Briscoe emigrated to Texas, gained Mexican citizenship in 1833, then settled in Anahuac, Texas, where he opened a store.
 He was among the local businessmen who protested the manner in which Mexican authorities collected import duties.
 He was jailed with DeWitt Clinton Harris, catalyzing an armed confrontation led by William B. Travis, the second of the Anahuac Disturbances.
 He volunteered on behalf of the Texian rebels at the Battle of Concepción, Siege of Bexar, and led Company A, Infantry Regulars at the decisive Battle of San Jacinto.

 Briscoe signed the Texas Declaration of Independence.

 Briscoe was a delegate to the Texas Convention of 1836.
 After Texas Independence, President Sam Houston appointed him to serve as the first Chief Justice of Harrisburg County, later renamed Harris County, Texas.
 After his term ended in 1839, he retired from office and became a cattle dealer.
 In 1839, he planned a new railroad from town of Harrisburg, Texas to the Brazos River.
 He hired workers to grade a roadbed and lay ties for about two miles before running short of capital.